 - Fresh ricotta to squatter on top

 Preheat the oven to 175 C to pre-cook the pastry.
 While the oven is heating up, steam the broccoli florets, slowly fry the onion on a low heat until translucent.
-Then, set both these filling ingredients aside.
+Then, set both aside.

 If you are going to make the crust.
 Mix together the ingredients until you have a soft dough.
 Place your pastry in a circular quiche tin, prick with a fork, cut off excess pastry and blind bake for 15 minutes.